Sunday Services at 10:00am

 What does this mean for you?

 You have sinned against a holy God.
 You have fallen short of His perfect standard.
-And God can not have sin in his presence.
+And there must be payment for that sin.
 His justice must be met.
 Someone must drink the cup.
 It’s either going to be you, or it’s going to be Jesus.

 John 3:16-18 – “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 17 For God did not send his Son into the world to condemn the world, but to save the world through him.
 18 Whoever believes in him is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God's one and only Son.”